Can Seasonal Allergies Spike Blood Sugar?

 Some are more likely to indulge in sugary or carbohydrate-rich foods as a way to comfort.
 This only serves to worsen glycemic control and should be avoided.
 I recommend reaching for the following foods:

-• Bee pollen15.
+• Bee pollen.

-Consider sublingual drop therapy—Many allergy clinics now offer sublingual drop therapy as a remedy for seasonal allergies16.
-Treatment involves consuming tiny amounts of the allergen in a drop several times a day.
-Over the course of 3-5 years, a pharmacist will slowly increase your dose, until you no longer have a reaction to the allergens.
+Over the course of 3-5 years, a pharmacist will slowly increase your dose until you no longer have a reaction to the allergens.
 This is called desensitization therapy.
 The treatment time may feel long, but for a lifetime free of allergies, this is certainly worth it!

-Keep tabs on local pollen loads—I recommend using the following website and app to track the pollen load in your area:
+• Keep Tabs on Local Pollen Loads: I recommend using the following website and app to track the pollen load in your area:

-Use a continuous glucose monitor (CGM) to monitor your blood sugar —Signos offers a CGM plus an AI-powered app that tracks your glucose—and provides recommendations—in real time.
+• Use a Continuous Glucose Monitor (Cgm) to Monitor Your Blood Sugar: Signos offers a CGM plus an AI-powered app that tracks your glucose—and provides recommendations—in real-time.
 Knowing your blood sugar levels throughout the day can help you achieve—and maintain—optimal health, which can include insights into whether or not your allergy treatment plan is effective.

 Conclusion